kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 }
 ```

-We use the default configuration ('additional-properties') over here.
+We use the default configuration over here.
 But you can customize this based on your needs.

 One example could be the option `removeOperationIdPrefix` to prevent redundant method names.
 Take for example the following operationId in your spec: